speakeasy-api/examples/google-sheet-mcp-server-api/README.md

 4. To create a service account, navigate to **IAM & Admin → Service Accounts**, click **+ CREATE SERVICE ACCOUNT**, name it.
 5. On the permission step, grant the **Editor** role: Add Editor role for broad access.
 6. Click the **three dots (⋮)** next to your account → **Manage keys → Add Key → Create New Key → JSON → Create**, and download the file.
-7. Store the Google Sheet in a Drive folder, then in that drive folder, click Share → Add people and groups, paste the service account email available in the service account JSON file, and assign the Editor permission.
+7. Create an SEO keywords google spreadsheet and then share it with the service account email available in the service account JSON file, and assign the Editor permission.

 ### Clone the project